influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withEvent(event)
 ```

-Selector (https://github.com/antonmedv/expr) that is evaluated against the event to get the value of the parameter.
-E.g. `payload.message`
+"Selector (https://github.com/antonmedv/expr) that is evaluated against the event to get the value of the parameter.
+E.g. `payload.message`"

 ### fn withExpression